Swap-nagras/storybuilder/README.md

 - A small offline test suite of ~30 stored requests with expected pass/refuse outcomes, run in CI to catch prompt regressions.
-- A fine-tuned safety classifier on labeled examples instead of a zero-shot prompt — cheaper, faster, more consistent than gpt-3.5 for L1/L4.
+- A fine-tuned safety classifier on labeled examples instead of the current few-shot-prompted gpt-3.5 — cheaper per call, faster, and even more consistent than few-shot once the labelled set grows past a few hundred examples.
+The current 11-example `SAFETY_IN_FEWSHOT` would be the seed for the training set.
 - "Story memory" so a revision can refer to characters from earlier in the conversation.
 - Sentence-level read-aloud streaming TTS.